ashcdev-hub/opencode-go-usage/README.md

 A lightweight macOS menu bar app that displays your [OpenCode GO](https://opencode.ai/go) subscription usage in real time.
 Rolling, weekly, and monthly limits with progress bars, no more checking a browser tab to see when your limits reset.

-Originally inspired by needing to display the usage stats that [Opencode Stats](https://github.com/fayazara/opencode-stats) doesn't provide due to auth reasons.
+Inspired by needing to easily view usage stats that I wasn't seeing in [Opencode Stats](https://github.com/fayazara/opencode-stats) due to auth reasons.

 ## Features